TomatenKuchenDEV/docs/docs/features.md

 	- List of all birthdays on the server
 	- Configurable role and message
 - [Level and leaderboard](/level)
-	- Per level you can set a role, a message and the amount of level points
+	- For each level, you can set a role, a message, and the amount of level points
 	- Leveling by message or character
 - [Statistics in channel names](/serverstats)
 - [Server statistics with no expiration](/serverstats)